Connect with others who understand.

 Intermittent fasting is a type of fasting that people often use for health-related purposes, like managing their weight.
 When you practice intermittent fasting, you eat only during certain hours and skip food during the rest of the day.

-There is published research on fasting in people with type 1 diabetes (for example, during Ramadan), but the risk of hypoglycemia is higher, and any fasting should be closely supervised.
-Most health experts don’t recommend it due to the risk of hypoglycemia (low blood sugar) during the fasting period.
+There is published research on fasting in people with type 1 diabetes (for example, during Ramadan).
+But the risk of hypoglycemia (low blood sugar) is higher, and any fasting should be closely supervised.
+Most health experts don’t recommend it due to the risk of hypoglycemia during the fasting period.
 If you fast and you have been diagnosed with type 1 diabetes, make sure to inject your long-acting insulin every day.
-As a general rule, short-acting insulin should be skipped if you’re not eating.

-You should always talk to your doctor before giving intermittent fasting a try.
+You should always talk to your doctor before trying intermittent fasting.

 How Fasting Affects Blood Sugar